Cornwall Coastal: Chapel Porth to Portreath - 6.5 miles there and back - O/S Landranger 203

-6-7 miles or so with a few steep climbs but generally easy going.
+A few steep climbs but generally easy going.
 Cafés at start and along the way at Porthtowan and Portreath.
 Parking either free up the hill or paid at the NT car park by the beach.

 Near Porthtowan are the extensive ruins of Wheal Tye mine.
 There’s been a mine here for centuries but these are not the romantic stone ruins you usually find.
 They’re concrete, built in the 1920’s to test the viability of reopening the mine.
 Interesting nevertheless.

 Approaching Portreath you’ll find a wire fence cordoning off the land to your left.
 It’s Ministry of Defence so—KEEP OUT!
-Those sci-fi white spheres that hide the radar or listening devices remind me of those old Quatermass films (man comes out of one covered in slime going aaaaaartghhhh before collapsing in a smoking heap).
+Those sci-fi white globes that hide the radar or listening devices remind me of old Quatermass films (man comes out of one covered in slime going aaaaaartghhhh before collapsing in a smoking heap).

 The path now starts dropping toward Portreath, a place I talked about in an earlier ramble blog.